trulabs/puppet-kamailio/README.md

 ##Limitations

-This module has been built and tested with Puppet 2.7 and higher.
+This module has been built and tested with Puppet 2.7.

 The module has been tested on:
 * Debian 7